LispCookbook/cl-cookbook/scripting.md

                                      (opts:exit))))
 ~~~

-This code only for SBCL though.
+This code is only for SBCL though.
 We know about
 [trivial-signal](https://github.com/guicho271828/trivial-signal/),
 but we were not satisfied with our test yet.
 So we can use something
 like this: